orbeon/orbeon-forms-doc/contributors/test-plan.md

 - change
 - remove PDF
   - publish and test, must see notemplate PDF/TIFF
-- check that DMV-14 PDF is filled out
+- check that DMV-14 PDF works and is filled out
   - check Vote and Leased checkboxes
 - W9 form
   - check that signature appears in the PDF and doesn't go over background PDF lines